Published June 2017

-In 2015, 98% of EDC consumption is for VCM production.
-Western Europe, China, and the United States have the most significant EDC consumption into non-VCM uses, primarily for chlorinated solvents, ethyleneamines, and vinylidene chloride.
+In 2016, 98% of EDC consumption was for VCM production.
+Western Europe, China, and the United States have the most significant EDC consumption for non-VCM uses—primarily for chlorinated solvents, ethyleneamines, and vinylidene chloride.

 The following pie chart shows world consumption of ethylene dichloride: